Shared line appearance in Microsoft Teams

 This feature is only available in Teams Only deployment mode.
 For more details on Teams deployment modes, see Understand Microsoft Teams and Skype for Business coexistence and interoperability

-A user must be have Phone System with PSTN connectivity (either a Calling Plan license or Direct Routing OnlineVoiceRoutingPolicy) to be a delegate or set up delegation and enable others to make or receive calls on their behalf.
+A user must have Phone System with PSTN connectivity (either a Calling Plan license or Direct Routing OnlineVoiceRoutingPolicy) to be a delegate or set up delegation and enable others to make or receive calls on their behalf.

 Both managers and delegates need to have Phone System with PSTN connectivity (either a Calling Plan license or Direct Routing OnlineVoiceRoutingPolicy).
 The shared line experience is part of delegation and is included with Phone System.
 For additional details on the licensing model, See Microsoft Teams service description.